• Skip to primary navigation

 • Heavy Cream - The heavy cream creates a wonderful luxurious sauce that is perfect with the crab.

 • White wine - Using a tasty white wine to create the sauce, a chardonnay is lovely with its woody flavor notes.
-You can also substitute some seafood stock if you prefer.

 • Aleppo pepper - Aleppo pepper has a lovely peppery flavor but not terribly spicy - more flavorful than spicy.